marph91/jimmy/docs/import_instructions.md

 Open the root folder in the editor.

+## FUTO Notes

+FUTO Notes can store tags in a ["Header Tag Block"](https://gitlab.futo.org/futo-notes/futo-notes/-/blob/885231efaac35ad5b7aee0f02dcbea693931aecc/docs/markdown-spec.md#header-tag-block).
+To add this block, you can use the `--frontmatter futo` argument.

 ## Joplin

 Markdown files can be imported to Joplin as described [on the website](https://joplinapp.org/help/apps/import_export/#importing-from-markdown-files):